tribixbite/awesome/README.md

 *   [ct-Open-Source/tuya-convert](https://github.com/ct-Open-Source/tuya-convert) - A collection of scripts to flash Tuya IoT devices to alternative firmwares
 *   [jlamendo/ha-sensor.owlet](https://github.com/jlamendo/ha-sensor.owlet) - Owlet Smart Sock v2/v3 Sensor Integration for HomeAssistant using the modern Owlet API.
 *   [mkdocs/mkdocs](https://github.com/mkdocs/mkdocs) - Project documentation with Markdown.
-*   [praw-dev/asyncpraw](https://github.com/praw-dev/asyncpraw) - Async PRAW, an abbreviation for "Asynchronous Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.
-*   [praw-dev/praw](https://github.com/praw-dev/praw) - PRAW, an acronym for "Python Reddit API Wrapper", is a python package that allows for simple access to Reddit's API.

 ## Shell